Fatty acid desaturase

-For example, Δ6 desaturation introduces a double bond between carbons 6 and 7 of Linoleic acid (LA C18H32O2; 18:2-n6) and α-Linolenic acid (ALA: C18H30O2; 18:3-n3), creating γ-linolenic acid (GLA: C18H30O2,18:3-n6) and stearidonic acid (SDA: C18H28O2; 18:4-n3) respectively.
+For example, Δ6 desaturation introduces a double bond between carbons 6 and 7 of linoleic acid (LA C18H32O2; 18:2-n6) and α-linolenic acid (ALA: C18H30O2; 18:3-n3), creating γ-linolenic acid (GLA: C18H30O2,18:3-n6) and stearidonic acid (SDA: C18H28O2; 18:4-n3) respectively.

-In humans, Δ17-desaturase is able to turn omega 6 into omega 3 essential fatty acids.

-In the biosynthesis of essential fatty acids, an elongase alternates with different desaturases (for example, Δ6desaturase) repeatedly inserting an ethyl group, then forming a double bond.
+In the biosynthesis of essential fatty acids, an elongase alternates with various desaturases (for example, Δ6-desaturase) repeatedly inserts an ethyl group, then forms a double bond.

-Function

-Maintain structure and function of membranes within cells of the organisms above, by its esterification of highly unsaturated fatty acids (HUFAs) into phospholipids, and cell signaling.
-This is important when temperatures changes and the membrane is under distress.
-The enzyme creates the double bond C-Cs which allow the membrane to become more fluid and the temperature is decreased.
-When temperatures change, a phase transition occurs.
-In the case of a temperature decrease, the membrane gels and becomes solid which can result in cracks and the imbedded proteins cannot partake in conformational changes, therefore it is important to maintain membrane fluidity.
+Mechanism and function

+Desaturases have diiron active sites reminiscent of methane monooxygenase.
+These enzymes are O2-dependent, consistent with their function as either hydroxylation or oxidative dehydrogenation.

+Desaturases produce unsaturated fatty acids.
+Unsaturated fatty acids help maintain structure and function of membranes.
+Highly unsaturated fatty acids (HUFAs) are incorporated into phospholipids and participate in cell signaling.

+Unsaturated fatty acids and their derived fats increase the fluidity of membranes.

 Role in human metabolism

 Fatty acid desaturase appear in all organisms: for example, bacteria, fungus, plants, animals and humans.
-Four desaturases occur in humans: Δ9 desaturase, Δ6 desaturase, Δ5 desaturase, and Δ4 desaturase.
+Four desaturases occur in humans: Δ9-desaturase, Δ6-desaturase, Δ5-desaturase, and Δ4-desaturase.

-Δ9 desaturase, also known as stearoyl-CoA desaturase-1, is used to synthesize oleic acid, a monounsaturated, ubiquitous component of all cells in the human body, and the major fatty acid in mammalian adipose triglycerides, and also used for phospholipid and cholesteryl ester synthesis. Δ9 desaturase produces oleic acid (C18H34O2; 18:1-n9) by desaturating stearic acid (SA: C18H36O2; 18:0), a saturated fatty acid either synthesized in the body from palmitic acid (PA: C16H32O2; 16:0) or ingested directly.
+Δ9-desaturase, also known as stearoyl-CoA desaturase-1, is used to synthesize oleic acid, a monounsaturated, ubiquitous component of all cells in the human body, and the major fatty acid in mammalian adipose triglycerides, and also used for phospholipid and cholesteryl ester synthesis. Δ9-desaturase produces oleic acid (C18H34O2; 18:1-n9) by desaturating stearic acid (SA: C18H36O2; 18:0), a saturated fatty acid either synthesized in the body from palmitic acid (PA: C16H32O2; 16:0) or ingested directly.

 Δ6 and Δ5 desaturases are required for the synthesis of highly unsaturated fatty acids such as eicosopentaenoic and docosahexaenoic acids (synthesized from α-linolenic acid); arachidonic acid and adrenic acid (synthesized from linoleic acid).
 This is a multi-stage process requiring successive actions by elongase and desaturase enzymes.
 The genes coding for Δ6 and Δ5 desaturase production have been located on human chromosome 11.

 Synthesis of LC-PUFAs in humans and many other eukaryotes starts with: